-Languages › French How to Conjugate "Habiller" (to Dress Someone) "Dress" Up Your French Verb Conjugations Share Flipboard Email Print Hero Images/Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated January 27, 2019 The French verb habiller means "to dress."
+Languages › French How to Conjugate "Habiller" (to Dress Someone) "Dress" Up Your French Verb Conjugations Share Flipboard Email Print Hero Images/Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers By ThoughtCo Updated January 27, 2019 The French verb habiller means "to dress."
 Specifically, it's used when dressing someone else, such as your child.
 It's an interesting word and the letter 'H' is silent because it falls into the category of an 'H' muet word.
 Conjugating the French Verb Habiller When you need to use habiller in a tense other than the infinitive, the verb must be conjugated.
 This will help you say "dressed," "will dress," and many other forms of the verb.
 Habiller is a regular -ER verb and it follows the most common verb conjugation pattern found in the French language.
 That makes memorizing these simple conjugations just a little easier, particularly if you've already studied similar verbs.
 To begin, identify the verb stem, which is habill-.
 To this, we will add a variety of endings that pair the subject pronoun with the appropriate tense.
 For instance, "I dressed (someone)" is j'habille" and "we will dress (someone)" is "nous habillerons."
 Did you notice something different in the je form?
 Because this is a mute 'H' word and sounds like a vowel, the je needs to be contracted to j'.
 It's a tricky thing you need to watch out for with verbs that begin with the letter 'H'.
 Subject Present Future Imperfect j' habille habillerai habillais tu habilles habilleras habillais il habille habillera habillait nous habillons habillerons habillions vous habillez habillerez habilliez ils habillent habilleront habillaient The Present Participle of Habiller The present participle of habiller is habillant.
 This is done by simply adding -ant to the verb stem.
 Depending on the context, you will find it useful as a verb, adjective, noun, or gerund.
 The Past Participle and Passé Composé The passé composé is a common way to express the past tense "dressed" in French.
 To construct it, conjugate the auxiliary verb avoir, then attach the past participle habillé.
 For example, "I dressed (someone)" is "j'ai habillé" and "we dressed (someone)" becomes "nous avons habillé."
 More Simple Habiller Conjugations to Learn Those are the most useful and common forms of habiller, though you may need to use more at times.
 Other simple conjugations include the subjunctive form and the conditional verb mood.
 Each of these implies some degree of subjectivity or dependency to the verb's action.
 When reading French, you may also encounter the passé simple or the imperfect subjunctive.
 These are literary tenses and it's a good idea to be able to associate them with habiller when you see them.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive j' habille habillerais habillai habillasse tu habilles habillerais habillas habillasses il habille habillerait habilla habillât nous habillions habillerions habillâmes habillassions vous habilliez habilleriez habillâtes habillassiez ils habillent habilleraient habillèrent habillassent The infinitive verb form is used for short and direct statements.
 Thus, the subject pronoun is not required: use "habille" instead of "tu habille."
-Imperative (tu) habille (nous) habillons (vous) habillez How to Conjugate the French Verb "Réfléchir" (to Reflect) Let Us "Provide" You With a Simple "Fournir" Conjugation Lesson Do You Know How to Say "Heated" in French?
-Here's How to Say "Shared" and "Sharing" in French Learn How to Conjugate "Répéter" (to Repeat) in French Learn to Conjugate the French Verb "Nettoyer" Does "Causer" Mean "to Cause" or "to Chat" in French?
-Conjugate 'to Decide' Correctly in French to Be Fluent You'll Need to Conjugate "Décrire" to Say "Described" in French How Would You Say "to Close" in French?
-Learn How to Conjugate "to Travel" in French Speaking French Well Begins With Conjugating Irregular Verbs You're Going to "Conquer" This French Verb Conjugation How Do You Conjugate the Verb "Marcher" in French?
-You'll Find a French Lesson on "Désirer" Quite "Desireable"
+Imperative (tu) habille (nous) habillons (vous) habillez How to Conjugate the French Verb "Promener" (to Walk) Learn to Conjugate the French Verb "Nettoyer" How Do You Conjugate the Verb "Marcher" in French?
+Here's How to Say "Shared" and "Sharing" in French Learn How to Conjugate "to Travel" in French Learn How to Conjugation "Plaire" (to Please) in French Learn How to Say "Singing" and "Sang" in French How Do You Conjugate "Laver" in French How Do You Conjugate "Dépêcher" in French?
+The French Verb Conjugation Lesson Will Not "Burn" You "Throw" the Conjugations of "Lancer" Into Your French Vocabulary The Conjugations of "Pluerer" (to Cry) in French Conjugate 'to Decide' Correctly in French to Be Fluent How Do You Conjugate "Fuir" (to Flee) in French?
+Conjugating "Lever" (Lift, Raise) Don't "Conclude" Your French Studies Without Conjugating "Conclure"